chrishough/my-configurations/guides/step_seven_ide.md

 ## <img src="https://raw.githubusercontent.com/chrishough/my-configurations/master/graphics/documentation/readmes/ide.svg" height="20"> IDE Configuration : Step Seven

 I have used a variety of editors over the years including homesite, dreamweaver, eclipse, vim, sublime text, sublime text 2, atom, and vscode.
-I recommned, like all parts of this guide, you use what you love the most.
+I recommend, like all parts of this guide, you use what you love the most.

 **Database Work**
 I currently use [DataGrip](https://www.jetbrains.com/datagrip/) from JetBrains.